 What documentation should accredited providers deliver to the learner to demonstrate their fulfillment of the expectation?

-If accredited providers choose to offer credit certificates upon completion of the activity, those certificates can specify that the activity met (or partially met) the requirements of the MATE Act.
+If accredited providers offer credit certificates to a learner after they have completed the activity, the provider can include language on the certificate specifying that the activity met the content requirements of the MATE Act.
 A simpler approach would be to report the learner's credit in PARS/JA-PARS so that it is stored in the online profile for that learner.
 Physicians who create profiles on CME Passport can see how much credit has been earned and save/send official transcripts to any regulatory body that needs them.

 Will the DEA recognize CME Passport transcripts if the practitioner is audited?